andrei-popa88/url/README.md

 Like the Parser, the Builder has a path and a query bag.

 All setters are fluent with the class that they belong to.
-Read the below code.

 ```php
 require 'vendor/autoload.php';